PhyloSketch App User Manual

 7.2 Node Labels Panel

-This panel provides options for labeling nodes.
-The following items are available:
+This panel provides options for labeling nodes:

 7.3 Node Labels Formatting Panel